7 Reasons to Go Self-Guided in the Dolomites

 Reach New Heights

 The Dolomites’ stunning peaks have drawn foreign mountaineers for centuries.
-Whether you choose to fill your days with leisurely walks or a challenging multi-day trek, we’ll show you the beauty of these incredible valleys and mountains on our Dolomites Self-Guided Walking trip.DETAILED ITINERARY
+Whether you choose to fill your days with leisurely walks or a challenging multi-day trek, we’ll show you the beauty of these incredible valleys and mountains on our Dolomites Self-Guided Hiking trip.DETAILED ITINERARY